CloudFueled/aks-workshop/src/3.01 - Infrastructure-as-Code (bicep)/Exercise/README.md

   - Define it as a `resource`
   - Use the same location as the AKS cluster

-- Define and deploy an **User Managed Identity** with the created module.
 - Define and deploy a **Key Vault** with the modified module.
 The **name** of the Key Vault **should be unique**.
-- Assign the Managed Identity to the Key Vault with the `Key Vault Administrator` role
 - Assign yourself to the Key Vault with the `Key Vault Administrator` role
-- Make sure the tags are propagated to all resources, including the Key Vault and Managed Identity.
+- Make sure the tags are propagated to all resources, including the Key Vault.

 3. Deploy the Resources